NYU-BFX/nf-bio-basic/README.md

 ```
 make run
 ```
-NOTE: The default configuration runs with Docker.
+* NOTE: This default configuration runs with Docker in the local session.

 ## Conda